TAYLOR EVANS PUBLIC SCHOOL

 Caregivers administer medication at home where possible.
 Students are not permitted to have any medications with them or in their lockers at any time.
 Exceptions to this may include: epipens and asthma inhalers, and diabetic equipment.

 Where medication must be administered by school personnel it will be kept in the office.
 Both prescription and non-prescription medication requires written authorization.
 This form is available at the office.

 We may have several students with life threatening allergic reactions to a variety of foods, including peanut butter and nuts.
 The safety of all our students is very important to us.
 We enjoy the delicious snacks and birthday treats that children bring in, but please be aware we are a “nut” sensitive school.
 If touched or eaten, foods containing even small amounts of peanuts or nuts may be life threatening to those students with allergies.
 Please avoid sending any foods to school that contain nuts or peanuts.
 (If a food label states that an item ‘may contain traces of nuts or peanuts’, it is OK to send it.)
 Classrooms in which there are students with allergies are identified with a clear sign on the classroom door.

 Public Health Nurse

 Should you have any questions about your child’s health, communicable diseases or immunization, please call the Health Unit directly.

 Anyone, regardless of cleanliness, can get head lice, and primary children who play closely together are particularly susceptible.

-Parents are asked to check their children regularly for the presence of small whitish nits (eggs) fastened tightly on the hair shaft near the scalp, and report any occurrences to the principal.
-Parents will be notified if anyone in a child’s classroom has reported head lice so that they can monitor the situation.
+Caregivers are asked to check their children regularly for the presence of small whitish nits (eggs) fastened tightly on the hair shaft near the scalp, and report any occurrences to the principal.
+Caregivers will be notified if anyone in a child’s classroom has reported head lice so that they can monitor the situation.